nimh-sfim/lab-docs/data_code_policy.md

 - Clearly document which datasets and runs are used in a study and, if there are problematic runs (volunteer behavior or acquisition problems), clearly document how/why.

+- All data that includes [Protected Health Information](https://privacyruleandresearch.nih.gov/pr_08.asp), such as names or medical record numbers, can only be stored on encrypted hard drives.
+This includes DICOM files.

 ## Processing and electronic lab notebooks

 - Keep all processing scripts that might be used for a publication in a version-controlled github repository.